What does valuing social or environmental outcomes mean?

 Understanding the value of your products or service to those directly or indirectly affected by them yields many insights for design, marketing and communication purposes.

-The 3 benefits of outcome valuation
+The 3 benefits of valuing social and environmental outcomes

 Any organisation looking to maximise their positive impact on stakeholders can gain benefits from outcome valuation in 3 key ways: